Latest Awards

 By the fall of 2009, 33 editions and over 250,000 copies of the QRZ Ham Radio CDROM had been sold worldwide and it earned the title of the #1 bestselling amateur radio software product of all time.
 The QRZ CDROM has been used on all 7 continents (yes, including Antarctica) has been carried on the Space Shuttle, the MIR space station, and is in use today aboard the International Space Station.

 QRZ remains a small business that is owned and operated by Hams.
-In 2012, Jaime Jeffries, KF7WIS joined the team as our General Manager, and in the spring of 2013, Alex Tarsha, N0AMT was brought on as our first full time internet engineer.
-These newer, younger hams are helping to insure QRZ's continued growth for many years to come.
+In 2012, Jaime Jeffries, KF7WIS joined the team as our General Manager and is now CEO of QRZ.
+IN 2014 we hired Todd Detter, KG7MAK as our customer support manager.
+Stephen McLaughlin, VA7STV joined the team in 2015 and acts as our Engineering Manager.
+Dave Ellison, W7UUU is our director of moderation in the forums.
+Our most recent hire is our support engineer Steve Weigold, KF8KI.
+These newer, younger hams are helping to ensure QRZ's continued growth for many years to come.

 And what do the letters QRZ stand for?
 Well, back in the days when radio telegraphy was widely used, QRZ was a shorthand code which meant "Who is Calling me?"
 It's still used today, even by voice operators during contests or when they simply didn't hear the complete call.